playup/CoreTextToy/README.markdown

 # CoreTextToy

-This is a small test project for iOS CoreText related experimentation.
+This codebase implements CCoreTextLabel, a UILabel style class that supports attributed strings and simple HTML.

-### License
+## License

 This code is licensed under the 2-clause BSD license ("Simplified BSD License" or "FreeBSD License") license.
 The license is reproduced below: